HealthDataInsight/way_of_working-code_linting-hdi/docs/way_of_working/code-linting/index.md

 If you add the Way of Working linter to your Xcode project, it will automatically add a Swiftlint build phase to the project config file.

 {: .important }
 If you disagree with any of the linters or linting styles that they apply, please fork the repository and create a pull request with your desired changes.
 The current coding standards are only intended as a starting point.
-A Full list of the linters we are currently using can be found [here](linters.md).
+A Full list of the linters we are currently using can be found in [linters.md](linters.md).

 ## Usage